The WHY in Business Processes: Discovery of Causal Execution Dependencies: Our Method for Deriving Causal BP Overlays

 \begin{definition}[$A \xrightarrow{c} B \xleftarrow{c} C$] A \texttt{colliding execution dependence} on $B$ is such that the time the collider task $B$ executes depends on both the time task $A$ executes and the time task $C$ executes. \end{definition}

-\textbf{Our hypothesis} is that given a process log as an input, we can faithfully generate a CBP model with all causal execution dependencies and highlight its discrepancies compared to the process mining algorithm output.
+\textbf{Our hypothesis} is that given a \chadded[id=add]{timestamped} process log as an input, we can faithfully generate a CBP model with all causal execution dependencies and highlight its discrepancies compared to the process mining algorithm output.

-As our validation shows, the highlighting of the inconsistencies, can help with not only gaining fundamental insights about the process, but serve as a basis for better process improvement and interpretation of its execution outcomes.
+As our validation shows, the highlighting of the inconsistencies can help with not only gaining fundamental insights about the process, but can also serve as a basis for better process improvement and interpretation of its execution outcomes.

-Our method to validate the above hypothesis caters to the following steps: \begin{enumerate}[label=\Roman*.,topsep=2pt,leftmargin=*] \item Apply \emph{any} state-of-the-art process mining algorithm for BP model discovery. \item Apply the LiNGAM algorithm for CBP model discovery over the occurrence times of the activities. \item Compare the CBP and the BP models with respect to the three patterns. \item Construct a new view that combines the results in step 3 to highlight all the discrepancies. \end{enumerate}
+Our method to validate the above hypothesis caters to the following steps \chadded[id=add]{(see Figure~\ref{fig:our-method})}: \begin{enumerate}[label=\Roman*.,topsep=2pt,leftmargin=*] \item Apply \emph{any} state-of-the-art process mining algorithm for BP model discovery. \item Apply the LiNGAM algorithm for CBP model discovery over the occurrence times of the activities. \item Compare the CBP and the BP models with respect to the three patterns. \item Construct a new view that combines the results in step 3 to highlight all the discrepancies. \end{enumerate}

+\chadded[id=add]{In the implementation of step I, we ensure that our method is decoupled from the selection of any specific process discovery technique.
+Our underlying assumption is that the discovered process model is correct, implying that our method is sound regardless of the particular PD algorithm used.
+Furthermore, the view constructed in step IV is relative to its input, regardless of its correctness.}

-We note that in step 2, our concrete choice of the LiNGAM algorithm may be relaxed to the use of other plausible causal discovery algorithms in the future, as long as the underlying assumptions of any such algorithm conform to the assumptions of conventional modeling of business processes (e.g., distribution of activity times).
+We note that in step II, our concrete choice of the LiNGAM algorithm may be relaxed to the use of other plausible \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} algorithms in the future, as long as the underlying assumptions of any such algorithm conform to the assumptions of conventional modeling of business processes (e.g., distribution of activity times).